 This form of therapy reinforces positive behaviours, such as staying sober, by using incentives.
 It is a method that involves the use of vouchers, which allow the person to collect points for different situations, like showing up clean on a drug test.
 These points can then be used to acquire items that encourage healthy living.

 12 Step programmes such as Narcotics Anonymous (NA) involve peer support groups that help by offering support and guidance.
 Unlike group therapy, a trained psychologist does not lead 12 Step programmes.

 MET increases motivation and encourages recovering addicts to commit to their plan to be actively involved in treatment and recovery.
 MET is generally used during the early stages of treatment to get people involved in treatment.

-The Dawn Medical Rehab and Wellness Centre offers a highly personalised and intensive treatment programme that is custom-made to suit each client’s unique requirements.
+The Dawn Medical Rehab and Wellness Centre offers a highly personalised and intensive heroin addiction treatment programme that is custom-made to suit each client’s unique requirements.
 We offer a holistic, non-religious approach that is not only effective but also appropriate for any individual.
 The Dawn has an onsite detox centre and medical support available around-the-clock, along with an impressive 1:1 staff to client ratio.

 The Dawn’s licensed team of addiction professionals has extensive experience in an array of counselling methods and therapies to guarantee a successful recovery, as well as offer clients the essential tools that are needed to maintain sobriety following treatment.
 Furthermore, aftercare support is also available online at no additional cost.